The semi-analytic theory and computation of finite-depth standing water waves: Preliminaries

 Substitution of the ansatz \eqref{ansatz} in the auxiliary equation \eqref{fdCRE} gives

 Similarly, the kinematic free-surface equation \eqref{fdKE} gives

 where a dot represents a time-derivative.
-In the Bernoulli equation \eqref{fdBE}, the integration constant $C(t)$ may be chosen to give $\dot{c}_0=0$, allowing us to set $c_0(t)=0$ and commence the series for $F$ in (\ref{ansatzF}) from $p=1$.
+In the Bernoulli equation \eqref{fdBE}, we choose the integration constant $C(t)$ so that $\dot{c}_0=0$, which allows us to set $c_0(t)=0$ and commence the series for $F$ in equation (\ref{ansatzF}) from $p=1$.
 This leads to